 Steps lead up to your coastal cabin home which offers you a cosy and comfortable stay whatever the weather – so don't save it for the summer.
-The kitchen/breakfast-room sits at the rear of the property along with the stylish shower-room, and the twin bedroom can also be made up as a king-size double offering complete flexibility.
+The kitchen/breakfast-room sits at the rear of the property along with the shower-room, ideal for rinsing off sadny toes after a day on the beach.
 Showcasing the sea views to perfection are the spacious sitting/dining-room and first bedroom – what a real treat to wake up to each morning.

 This special part of Cornwall has yet to be discovered by hoards of tourists but the area around Kingswood is beautiful, romantic and has a truly magical charm, and once discovered we are sure you will return time and time again.
 Set off on one of the steep coastal tracks that lead down to over three miles of sandy beach which is rarely busy, even in the height of the summer, and don't forget to pack those walking boots as the coastal footpath is right on your doorstep offering up the most spectacular of vistas even on the shortest of jaunts.

 You will be utterly charmed by the nearby twinned villages of Kingsand and Cawsand with their pretty pastel cottages, narrow streets and heaps of pubs and cafes.
 You can even wonder at the grandeur of the grand houses, gardens and estates at Mount Edgcumbe and Antony (National Trust).
 From the harbourside town of Looe, you can try your hand at everything from mackerel to shark fishing, or why not take life a little easier and enjoy the catch of the professionals served up at one of the many restaurants cafes and takeaways.

 A ferry crossing from Cremyll will take you over Plymouth Sound to the maritime city of Plymouth, where you can visit the historic Barbican, Plymouth Hoe, the National Marine Aquarium, or the city's latest hotspot, the Royal William Yard.